Chart Color Schemes

 Moss Vale - Berrima has a typical household mix, with a fairly typical median household size

 Family households constitute 69.9% of all households, including 27.5% couples with children, 30.1% couples without children, and 11.5% single parent families.
-Non-family households comprise the remaining 30.1%, with lone person households at 28.0% and group households making up 2.1%.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Non-family households account for the remaining 30.1%, with lone person households at 28.0% and group households comprising 2.1%.
+The median household size is 2.4 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households